cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

 .. rubric:: Comments

-If the query execution was successful, the body will contain a query handle that can be used to identify the query in subsequent requests, such as a :ref:`status request
+If the request was successful, the body will contain a query handle that can be used to identify the query in subsequent requests, such as a :ref:`status request
 <http-restful-api-query-status>`::